 A risk factor is anything that affects your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
 Some risk factors, like smoking, can be changed.
 Others, like a person’s age or family history, can’t be changed.

-But risk factors don't tell us everything.
+But having a risk factor, or even several, does not mean that you will get the disease.
 Many people with one or more risk factors never get cancer, while others who get cancer may have had few or no known risk factors.

-Prostate cancer is very rare in men younger than 40, but the chance of having prostate cancer rises rapidly after age 50.
-About 6 in 10 cases of prostate cancer are found in men over the age of 65.
+Prostate cancer is rare in men younger than 40, but the chance of having prostate cancer rises rapidly after age 50.
+About 6 in 10 cases of prostate cancer are found in men older than 65.

-Prostate cancer occurs more often in African-American men and Caribbean men of African ancestry than in men of other races.
-African-American men are also more likely to be diagnosed at an advanced stage, and are more than twice as likely to die of prostate cancer as white men.
+Prostate cancer occurs more often in African-American men and in Caribbean men of African ancestry than in men of other races.
+African-American men are also more than twice as likely to die of prostate cancer as white men.
 Prostate cancer occurs less often in Asian-American and Hispanic/Latino men than in non-Hispanic whites.
 The reasons for these racial and ethnic differences are not clear.

 Prostate cancer is most common in North America, northwestern Europe, Australia, and on Caribbean islands.
 It is less common in Asia, Africa, Central America, and South America.

 The reasons for this are not clear.
 More intensive screening in some developed countries probably accounts for at least part of this difference, but other factors such as lifestyle differences (diet, etc.) are likely to be important as well.
-For example, men of Asian descent living in the United States have a lower risk of prostate cancer than white Americans, but their risk is higher than that of men of similar backgrounds living in Asia.
+For example, Asian Americans have a lower risk of prostate cancer than white Americans, but their risk is higher than that of men of similar backgrounds living in Asia.

-Scientists have found several inherited gene changes that seem to raise prostate cancer risk, but they probably account for only a small number of cases overall.
-Genetic testing for most of these gene changes is not yet available.
+Several inherited gene changes seem to raise prostate cancer risk, but they probably account for only a small percentage of cases overall.
+For example:

-Some inherited gene changes raise the risk for more than one type of cancer.
-For example, inherited mutations of the BRCA1 or BRCA2 genes are the reason that breast and ovarian cancers are much more common in some families.
-Mutations in these genes may also increase prostate cancer risk in some men, but they account for a very small percentage of prostate cancer cases.
+- Inherited mutations of the BRCA1 or BRCA2 genes raise the risk of breast and ovarian cancers in some families.
+Mutations in these genes (especially in BRCA2) may also increase prostate cancer risk in some men.

 The exact role of diet in prostate cancer is not clear, but several factors have been studied.

 Men who eat a lot of red meat or high-fat dairy products appear to have a slightly higher chance of getting prostate cancer.
 These men also tend to eat fewer fruits and vegetables.
-Doctors are not sure which of these factors is responsible for raising the risk.
+Doctors aren’t sure which of these factors is responsible for raising the risk.